Computational Technologies for Fashion Recommendation: A Survey: Fashion Outfit Recommendation

-Hu \myet~\cite{hu2015collaborative} conducted an early study on the personalized outfit recommendation problem and propose a tensor factorization-based method, which basically follows the first pipeline shown in Fig.~\ref{fig:per-outfit-rec}.
+Hu \myet~\cite{hu2015collaborative} conducted an early study on PFOR and propose a tensor factorization-based method, which basically follows the first pipeline shown in Fig.~\ref{fig:per-outfit-rec}.
 The proposed method learns the personalized user preference for each item and the item--item compatibility in the outfit at the same time through functional tensor factorization.
-Lu \myet~\cite{lu2019learning} then apply a similar strategy to model the relationship between users, outfits, and items, except that they aim to obtain a binary representation of these objects to deliver a more efficient personalized outfit recommendation.
-For the personalized capsule wardrobe creation task, which can be formulated similarly to the personalized outfit recommendation, Dong \myet~\cite{dong2019personalized} leverage the user body shape to the modeling of item compatibility among outfits, successfully train a model to provide body shape-aware personalized outfit recommendation.
+Lu \myet~\cite{lu2019learning} then apply a similar strategy to model the relationship between users, outfits, and items, except that they aim to obtain a binary representation of these objects to deliver better personalized outfit recommendation.
+For the personalized capsule wardrobe creation task, which can be formulated similarly to PFOR, Dong \myet~\cite{dong2019personalized} leverage the user body shape to the modeling of item compatibility among outfits, successfully train a model to provide body shape-aware PFOR.
 From another perspective, Lin \myet~\cite{lin2020outfitnet} propose an attentional fusion method that calculates the personalized item scores for the outfit first and then applies an attention pooling layer to generate the personalized outfit score.